 How Do I Know If I Have Hepatitis?

-Viral hepatitis, such as hepatitis C (HCV), hepatitis B (HBV) and hepatitis A (HAV), is diagnosed by your symptoms, a physical exam, blood tests, imaging studies such as a sonogram or CAT scan, and often a liver biopsy.
+Viral hepatitis, such as hepatitis C (HCV), hepatitis B (HBV) and hepatitis A (HAV), is diagnosed by your symptoms, a physical exam, blood tests, and blood tests.
+Sometimes imaging studies such as a sonogram or CAT scan and a liver biopsy are also used.

-Other people who should consider getting tested for hepatitis C virus include:
+Other people for whom hepatitis C virus testing is indicated include:

 The following people who are at increased risk for contracting hepatitis B virus include:

 - People who received a blood or a blood-product transfusion prior to 1972